SquareBracketAssociates/Booklet-AdvancedMicroProjects/index.md

 # Unguided Games

-In this part, we propose you to design some simple board games.
+In this part, we propose you to design some simple board games using the Bloc graphical framework taking as example the game of the Myg project.

+## Designing Games

 You can get some ideas how to develop your game studying the Myg Framework.
 This framework has been used to develop a Miner, Sokoban and Takuzu.